websemantics/builder-extension/README.md

  * @author    Adnan Sagar <msagar@websemantics.ca>'
 ```

-More settings are detailed in the `builder-example.php` file.
+More settings are detailed in the `builder.php` file.

 9- If you have seed data for a particular Entity/Model (abc), place that in, `blog-module/seeders/post.php`.
 The content must be a list of entry values, for example: